Glasgow-College-UESTC/ip-lectures/2023 lecture 0.md

 # Lab Sessions

-- Each student has free lab sessions scheduled
+- Each student has four lab sessions scheduled
 - You will be assessed during each lab session
 - Lab handout is available on Moodle
 - You will submit a lab report towards the end of the semester